jaspector

 New construction, alterations, and structural changes; city also maintains zoning compliance, site compliance, demolition, and trade permit requirements.

+Not all construction work requires a permit in Ann Arbor, MI.
 The following work is generally exempt: One-story detached accessory structures up to 120 square feet; Fences not more than 7 feet high; Retaining walls not more than 4 feet high unless supporting surcharge or certain liquids; Sidewalks and driveways not more than 30 inches above adjacent grade and not over a story below; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated above-ground pools under 24 inches deep and 5,000 gallons; Window awnings meeting code size/support limits.
 Note: Exempt from building permit does not mean exempt from zoning and other requirements.
 Confirm with Building Department before proceeding.
+When in doubt, confirm with the local building department before starting work.